Certain Compute Engine resources live in regions or zones. A zone is

 Resources that are specific to a zone or a region can only be used by other resources in the same zone or region.
 For example, disks and instances are both zonal resources.
 To attach a disk to an instance, both resources must be in the same zone.
 Similarly, if you want to assign a static IP address to an instance, the instance must be in the same region as the static IP.

-Each region in Compute Engine contains any number of zones.
-To determine what zones belong to what region, see the fully qualified name of the zone.
+Each region in Compute Engine contains a number of zones.
 Each zone name contains two parts that describe each zone in detail.
 The first part of the zone name is the region and the second part of the name describes the zone in the region:

 Regions are collections of zones.
 Zones have high-bandwidth, low-latency network connections to other zones in the same region.
 In order to deploy fault-tolerant applications that have high availability, Google recommends deploying applications across multiple zones in a region.
 This helps protect against unexpected failures of components, up to and including a single zone.

 Choose a region that makes sense for your scenario.
-For example, if you only have customers in the US, or if you have specific needs that require your data to live in the US, it makes sense to store your resources in a zone in the us-central1 region or zones in the us-east1 region.
+For example, if you only have customers in the US, or if you have specific needs that require your data to live in the US, it makes sense to store your resources in zones in the us-central1 region or zones in the us-east1 region.